stillKeith/Porject/experment.md

 ## Dataset

 The dataset being used has eight attributes with yield being used at the target.
 The seven other attributes are Year, Country Area Harvested, Production, Seed, Rainfall and Temp.
-All the attributes other then Coutry are numerical.
-Country just displays the country which the data was recored from it doesn't give the model any information.
-It is only in the dataset to ensure that one dataset can quickly be distigusted from another.
+All the attributes other then Country are numerical.
+Country just displays the country which the data was recorded from it doesn't give the model any information.
+It is only in the dataset to ensure that one dataset can quickly be disgusted from another.
-Year is the year in which the data was recoreded rangeing from 1961 to 2013.
+Year is the year in which the data was recorded ranging from 1961 to 2013.
 Area harvested is the total area in hectares which was harvested in a given year.
-Production is meausred in tonnes and is the amount of the crops grown that were processed after farming.
+Production is measured in tonnes and is the amount of the crops grown that were processed after farming.
 Seed is in tonnes and is the amount of seed used for growing each year.
 Rainfall and Temp are both weather attributes they were not part of the same dataset as they both added after the collection of the crop data.
 Rainfall is the total amount of rain that for each year.
 The Temp is the total temperature for the year given.
-The target attribute is the yield it is recored in hectogram/hectare.
+The target attribute is the yield it is recorded in hectogram/hectare.
 The yield is the return rate of crops in a season.

 Before putting the data through a algorithm it will first be discretized.
-This is a process that changes the continuos predictors into bins or bands.
+This is a process that changes the continues predictors into bins or bands.
 Rather than getting the exact value of the yield, binning the data allows to the algorithms to find the category that the it best suits.
 This experiment will discretizes the data into 5 bins and will use equal width binning.
 Equal width binning will try to split up the dataset into groups that are intervals of the same size apart.
 This method can be effect by values with outliers however for this experiment it will be suitable as there aren't any extreme values.

-After this process is done viuslating the data in a histogram will the output variable overlaid of each value gives a better understanding which variables as the most effect on the overall yields and which doesn't.
+After this process is done visualising the data in a histogram will the output variable overlaid of each value gives a better understanding which variables as the most effect on the overall yields and which doesn't.